-Removing the Twin-Lift Off Roof Panels
+Removing the T-Top Roof Panels

-Don't try to remove the T-top panels while the vehicle is moving.
-Trying to remove the sunroof a T-top panel while the vehicle is moving could cause an accident.
+Don't try to remove the T-top panel while the vehicle is moving.
+Trying to remove a T-top panel while the vehicle is moving could cause an accident.
 The panel could fall into the vehicle and cause you to lose control, or it could fly off and strike another vehicle.
 You or others could be injured.
 Remove the T-top panel only when the vehicle is parked.

-1. The door key unlocks the panels.
-The lock is over the door window.
+1. The door key unlocks the t-top panels.
+The lock is located over each door window.
 Turn the key counterclockwise to unlock the panel.